 The COVID-19 pandemic and the risks from climate change are having a significant and ongoing impact on food consumption behaviour in many countries.
-People are taking a more proactive approach to health and are turning to so-called ‘responsible’ consumption (consumption of goods that meet the criteria of sustainable development) .
+People are taking a more proactive approach to health and are turning to new way of feed so-called ‘responsible’ (consumption of goods that meet the criteria of sustainable development) .
 However, this should not be at the expense of pleasure!

 Algae meet the expectations of consumers, who, concerned about their diet, choose foods with nutritional value, produced in a sustainable manner and are curious about innovations .